chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-glassfish.markdown

 Follow [these instructions](/xl-deploy/how-to/create-an-environment-in-xl-deploy.html) to create an environment where you can deploy a sample application.

-To deploy to GlassFish, select a GlassFish domain from the **Containers** list when creating the environment.
+To deploy to GlassFish, select **glassfish.Domain** when creating the environment.

 ## Import the sample application